CloudTestDrive/EventLabs/AppDev/container/wercker.md

 ![alt text](images/53.occs.containers.stopped.png)

-The default configuration of the stack will remove and than immediately deploy again the missing service.
-Click on the Deployment which name contains *employee-nodejs-mongodb*.
-(If in the meantime *employee-nodejs* service appears again you can use it's deployment link too since these services are part of the same stack.)
+The default configuration of the stack will remove and then immediately deploy again the missing service.
+Click on the Deployment which name contains *emp-nodejs-mongodb*.
+(If in the meantime *emp-nodejs* service appears again you can use it's deployment link too since these services are part of the same stack.)

 ![alt text](images/54.deployment.details.png)

-It navigates to the *employee-nodejs-mongodb* stack deployment details page.
+It navigates to the *emp-nodejs-mongodb* stack deployment details page.
 If you enough quick you can see when Oracle Container Cloud Service pull the new version of the image from Docker hub.
 Wait until the service is up and running and everything is green on the detail page.

 ![alt text](images/55.deplyment.details.png)